-Until then, work on proposed special infrastructure contributions (SICs) that are close to being exhibited or finalised for the Western Sydney Aerotropolis, Illawarra Shoalhaven and Frenchs Forest will continue in parallel to the new regional charge framework.

-In response, a draft Frenchs Forest SIC is contained as part of the exhibition package, to provide certainty to industry, State agencies and the community that the critical infrastructure to support Frenchs Forest 2041 can be delivered.
+Until then, special infrastructure contributions (SICs) for the Western Sydney Aerotropolis, Illawarra Shoalhaven and Frenchs Forest will continue in parallel to the new regional charge framework.
+In response, a Frenchs Forest SIC provides certainty to industry, State agencies and the community that the critical infrastructure to support Frenchs Forest 2041 can be delivered.

-The proposed SIC can be transitioned to a new system, when adopted, in line with the principles of the Productivity Commission's recommendations.
+The SIC can be transitioned to a new system, when adopted, in line with the principles of the Productivity Commission's recommendations.

-The proposed SIC charge rate and the infrastructure items to be funded by the SIC ensure that:
+The SIC charge rate and the infrastructure items to be funded by the SIC ensure that: